nanodeath/ReReplay/README.md

 # Specs

 Specs have more examples and probably more up-to-date, too.
 They're fairly simple -- start with basic.rb.
+To run them yourself, use Bundler to `bundle install` first, modify .infinity_test to exclude (or include) the Ruby implementations you want to test, then `bundle exec infinity_test` away.

 # Cross-Ruby Interoperability